-Note that, during Summer Quarter, teaching appointments may be for eight weeks only (July and August).
+Note that, during Summer Quarter, teaching appointments may be for two months only (July and August).
 In this case, the assistantship is ended when the course being taught ends.
 The student is paid for that amount of time, and receives the appropriate TAL payment for the full Summer Quarter.

 Except for specific programs such as the Honors Co-Op Program, Stanford University does not enroll part-time graduate students during Fall, Winter or Spring quarters.
 (Note: Graduate students in the Medical School are considered to be full-time during Summer Quarter as well.)
 A 50% assistantship appointment is considered a full-time appointment because it provides salary for 20 hours of work per week and requires the student to be enrolled for 8-10 units.
 The combination of work and study is defined as a full-time appointment.

 GFS is the online application used at Stanford to administer assistantships and fellowships for graduate students and Postdoctoral Scholars.